Salma Khatun

 Salma Khatun (সালমা খাতুন; born 1 October 1990) is a Bangladeshi cricketer who plays for the Bangladesh cricket team.
-She plays a as right-handed batter and right-arm off break bowler.
+She plays as a right-handed batter and right-arm off break bowler.
 She was the captain of Bangladesh between 2008 and 2020, captaining the side in their first One Day International and Twenty20 International.

 Early life and background

 Salma Khatun was born on 1 October 1990 in Khulna, Bangladesh.
 As a child she played cricket with her cousins, uncle and children from the neighbourhood.
 She was spotted by Sheikh Salahuddin at a practice session for an inter-district tournament held prior to the formation of the Bangladesh women's team.
 Her performance in the competition led to her selection for Bangladesh when they first competed at the 2007 Asian Cricket Council Women's Tournament.

 Career

-Bangladesh women team won historic silver medal in the Asian Games Women cricket competition in 2010 against China national women's cricket team.
+Bangladesh women's team won a historic silver medal in the Asian Games Women cricket competition in 2010 against China national women's cricket team.
 She was part of the team at the Asian Games in Guangzhou, China.